 Of course, if your interactions with another member are not good, it's important that you let us know.
 Select the "Not good" option, and you can then can tell us that your interaction was Just OK, Disappointing, Bad, or Terrible.

-In each case we ask for a reason why, with some guidance on the sorts of behavior that justify each rating.
-You can't, for example, give a rating of "Terrible" if your only complaint is that other member is a little unresponsive; a "Terrible" rating is reserved for things like abuse or breaches of the Stitch Community Guidelines.
+In each case, we ask for a reason why, with some guidance on the sorts of behavior that justify each rating.
+You can't, for example, give a rating of "Terrible" if your only complaint is that the other member is a little unresponsive; a "Terrible" rating is reserved for things like abuse or breaches of the Stitch Community Guidelines.

 It's important to know that your feedback is kept anonymous at all times, and we won't be sharing your feedback with other members.
 We will, however, aggregate all the responses we receive, and if we find evidence that a member is consistently receiving negative feedback from the majority of other members, then we will take action to suspend or remove them from the community.